Bio

 In mid 2023 we became the custodians of 30 acres of land in Hakalau, Big Island, Hawaii.
 We are LOVING Hawaii!
 The people and the food are incredible!

 My youngest memories growing up are of me around age five, growing food with my maternal grandmother Ouma Betsie in her tiny little garden on the sandy coast of Muizenberg.
 My grandparents grew most of what they ate and fished the ocean for the rest.
-My grandma Betsie was a fisherwoman.
-I remember my excitement at digging my fingers into the soil and pulling at the potatoes beneath the earth.
-A miracle!
+My maternal grandmother Betsie was a trek fisherwoman.

 All my life, wherever I’ve called home, I’ve nurtured and tended a garden of herbs, flowers, fruits and vegetables.

-And just for some FUN:
+And just for some FUN.

 “What we are doing to the forests of the world is but a mirror reflection of what we are doing to ourselves and to one another.”